-Most of the students feel comfortable in their studies during their regular classroom sessions but it is a nightmare for a few students when they enter the examination hall.
+Most of the students feel comfortable in their studies during the regular classroom sessions but it is a nightmare for a few students when they enter the examination hall.
 One of the major concerns that most of the teachers and parents experience is the confidence level of the students during their board exams.
 It is important to flush away the worries, exam fears as this might really hinder the memorization and application of the subject in the real examination.
 The better the preparation lesser the exam fear, therefore preparation is the key to success.
 Preparation doesn’t really mean cramming, or just being through with all the previous year question papers.
 But it is the comprehensive, well planned and a scheduled way of studying for the whole year.
 Some of the dos and don’ts.
 This article is an attempt to provide a framework for the proper preparation for the board exams.
 Before I begin, it is always good to remember there are no shortcuts in life the same applies during your board exams.
 The following tips might help you in understanding what it really takes you to be a serious contender of the game of CBSE board exams.

 Treat every minute as a gold dust

 Time is one of the precious things in life.
 A moment lost will never come back again.
-I opine time is a gold dust if you use it wisely success is always yours.
-Majority of the students waste a minimum 9 months, and they become serious thereon.
+I opine time is gold dust if you use it wisely success is always yours.
+Majority of the students waste a minimum of 9 months, and they become serious thereon.
 It is not at all recommended because we are not superhuman to score 90 plus by cramming.
 If you aim for a better score it is always advisable to have a time plan that is evenly spread across a complete academic year.
 Well, the point is not simply spending time with the books but how effectively use your available time of each and every day.
 It doesn’t mean you be a book worm but the idea is never lost touch with any subject.

 Maintain your coherence